ShubhangiJ01/Image_Prevalent_Color/README.md

 ## Result

-Please find `output.csv` storing 3 most prevalent colors for each corresponding image url passed in input.txt.
+Please find `output.csv` storing 3 most prevalent colors for each corresponding image url passed in `input.txt`.

 **_NOTE:_**

 Some of the URLs in input.txt gave **"image not found error"**.
-No entry for those URLs is created in output.csv
+No entry for those URLs is created in output file.